 “The Property Market In The USA Is The Most Affordable In The World”

 I’m not recommending that you acquire a residence in the USA and move over so that you could invest in a property.

 Instead, this is to share some data on what we are facing in Singapore, Malaysia, and Southeast Asia.

-Most of us felt the burden of paying off the mortgage of our first home and can only daydream of owning a second property.
+Most of us felt the burden of paying off our first home mortgage and can only daydream of owning a second property.